Detection of phonon helicity in nonchiral crystals with Raman scattering: Summary and conclusions

 \section{Summary and conclusions}

+Theoretically predicted in Ref.~\cite{hu2021phonon}, the phonon helicity in BaMnSb$_2$ (a nonchiral crystal) awaits experimental validation.
+In this work, we have proposed a method to detect the helicity of phonons in BaMnSb$_2$ using Raman spectroscopy.
+While Raman-based detection of phonon angular momentum has been recently reported in chiral crystals, our theory could be applied for the detection of phonon angular momentum in a wider class of crystals.

-In conclusion, we have proposed a method to detect the helicity of phonons in a nonchiral crystal (BaMnSb$_2$), using Raman spectroscopy.
-To detect phonon helicity, the light must have a nonzero angular momentum that is not orthogonal to the phonon angular momentum.
-We have predicted that the difference in Raman intensity between $LR$ and $RL$ circularly polarized light configurations can give an indication of the phonon helicity.
-Likewise, for a fixed polarization configuration (e.g. $LR$), the Raman intensity differs when the sign of $q_y$ is reversed, the difference being associated to the phonon helicity.
-We have compared our results with other proposals to measure the phonon angular momentum in chiral crystals.
+A few general statements can be extracted from our study.
+First, to detect phonon helicity, the light must have a nonzero angular momentum collinear to the phonon angular momentum.
+Second, for a fixed angular momentum of the light, the reversal of the phonon angular momentum results in a change in the Raman intensity.
+Likewise, for a fixed angular momentum of the phonon, the reversal of the light's angular momentum leads to a change in the Raman intensity.
+With further analysis, the origin of this change can be attributed to the phonon helicity.

-Our results highlight the possibility to detect signatures of nontrivial electronic band topology by Raman spectroscopy, and motivate further theoretical studies to discover new connections between the electronic Berry phase and the Raman spectroscopy.
-In particular, it would be interesting to calculate from microscopic theory the contribution from Dirac fermions to the full Raman tensor in BaMnSb$_2$, and identify signatures of nontrivial band topology therein.
+More broadly, our results highlight the possibility of detecting signatures of nontrivial electronic band topology by Raman spectroscopy.
+For example, a band inversion in BaMnSb$_2$ might be observable in Raman intensity because of the accompanying reversal in the phonon helicity.
+This motivates further theoretical studies to discover new connections between the electronic Berry phase and the Raman spectroscopy.

 \acknowledgements This work has been financially supported by the Natural Sciences and Engineering Research Council of Canada (Grant No. RGPIN- 2018-05385), and the Fonds de Recherche du Québec Nature et Technologies.
-IG is grateful to L. Hu, J. Yu and C.-X. Liu for collaboration in Ref.~[\onlinecite{hu2021phonon}], which motivated the present work.
+I. G. is grateful to L. Hu, J. Yu and C.-X. Liu for collaboration in Ref.~[\onlinecite{hu2021phonon}], which motivated the present work.

 \begin{widetext}